HappyShield/happyshield.github.io/Instructions/LaserCut/laserCut_EN.md

 ![](./Assets/Output/Steps/04.jpg)

-Fix the strap using the holders you cut from the template.
-Clean and use or clean and place in a ziploc bag for shipping.
+Thread the strap through the friction clips.
+Pass the friction clips through the holes in the shield from the back side of the shield to the front.